-Grades 9-12 Guidelines:
+Grades 7-12 Guidelines:

 Students are responsible to complete homework to the best of their ability and to ensure that it is handed in on-time.
-All teachers are strongly encouraged to follow these guidelines for all homework assignments:
+All teachers are strongly encouraged to follow these guidelines for all homework assignments if they do not have a written homework policy outlined in their course syllabus.